Skip to main content

 Showing posts from May, 2018

-I played black.
+I played Black.
 This was a 3 minutes game.
-Very sharp attack by the white.
-But at move 44 and forward, because my remaining time was only half of my opponent's (13 seconds left, he had remaining 27 seconds), so the surprising-confusing moves were executed.
-It is a common tactic in Blitz and (normal/hyper/ultra) Bullet.
-Usually, it was done when the player had little time remaining, for... glory, of course 😂 Unfortunately, I still had trustworthy focus to notice the utter confusion.
+Very sharp attack by White.
+But from 44th banter onwards, because my remaining time was only half of my opponent's — 13 seconds left, they had remaining 27 seconds — the surprising, confusing moves were executed.
+Unfortunately , I still had trustworthy focus to notice the utter confusion.
 You can use your left and right arrows on your keyboard or use the mouse scroll to see the moves back and forth on the chessboard.
 But first, click the board.

 Chess: Russian Game: Cozio (Lasker) Attack